faguila2/Learning-Python-5th-Edition/README.md

 STASHED change No5 (faguila2), Remote Request Pulls Extension uninstalled.
 It seems that SSH keys are not configured in VS Code.

 STASHED change No6 (faguila2),

+STASHED change No7 (faguila2), It seems that finally source control is working from VS Code.
+Apparentely Github was authenticating by using Windows Credential Manager which prevented the faguila2 user to utilize its GitHub credentials.

 -------------------------------------------------------------------------------